redphx/joydance/README.md

 - [Python 3.7+](https://www.python.org) and [pip](https://pip.pypa.io/en/stable/installation/) installed.
 - 1 to 6 Joy-Cons.
 - It's **RECOMMENDED** to:
-  - Use a Bluetooth dongle, because built-in Bluetooth sucks (it will disconnect constantly while playing).
+  - Use a Bluetooth dongle, because built-in Bluetooth sucks (or you will get disconnected constantly while playing).
 Make sure you buy a dongle with game controllers support, not just for audio devices.
 Not all dongles support Mac/Linux, so remember to check compatibility before buying.
   - Use a Nintendo Switch to update Joy-Con to the latest firmware & calibate its motion sensors.
 Ask your friends or bring it to the game shop if you don't have one.

 # Installation